takanabe/github-actions-oidc-test/README.md

+**CAUTION!!
+GitHub does not announce ID token for GitHub Actions as GA.
+Please don't use this feature in production.
+Breaking changes could be introduced at any moment.**

 # github-actions-oidc-test

 Test out AssumeRoleWithWebIdentity using ID token issued by GitHub OIDC provider.
 All AWS resources are deployed using Terraform.